google/rappor/doc/tutorial.md

 RAPPOR Tutorial
 ===============

-This doc expalins the simulation tools and data formats in the [RAPPOR repository](https://github.com/google/rappor).
+This doc explains the simulation tools and data formats in the [RAPPOR repository](https://github.com/google/rappor).
 We'll focus on the code, and describe the algorithm only informally.
 For details, see the [paper][].